Anila Flowers: Bringing the artisan to botanical design.

 I didn’t set out to be a floral designer; my initial interest was in growing and working with materials.
 I had no references, and nothing I saw appealed to me.
 But I remember one particular night—one of those when I came home exhausted from work and started browsing the internet.
 Suddenly, an arrangement by Ariella Chezar appeared, and it changed everything.
 It was unmistakably Ariella’s style, in soft tones.
 I can’t remember the exact flowers, what I do remember are the small fruits she included—apricots and cherries...
 Thanks to that arrangement, I realized it wasn’t just about flowers, there were other materials that could bring something new to the design.
 From there, I started researching and discovered that Ariella Chezar taught classes in New York.
 I began following all the florists working in that area, in Brooklyn, like Saipua, and it opened my eyes to the garden-style world.
 I followed everything Sarah wrote on her blog and Ariella’s work.
 Then I came across Emily Thompson’s arrangements and thought, What is this?
 I was fascinated by the use of materials—not just flowers, but elements I wasn’t used to seeing.

-In Spain, I started from home.
+In 2010, I went to New York for a while to study.
+I didn’t tell anyone except my family and a few close friends.
+I had a map of New York with the flower shops I wanted to visit marked on it, Emily Thompson, Saipua... and I went for two weeks.
+When I returned to Madrid, I left my job and went back to New York to do the full course.
+When I returned to Spain, I started from home.
 I began collaborating with people here, making small arrangements on commission and working on arrangements, but taking it slow.
-I wanted to work in places I liked, so I’d offer my services.
-Not everyone was on board.
+I wanted to work in places I liked, so I’d offer my designs.
+Not everyone was interested.
 One of these places was a shop where I bought clothes, a space I loved because it combined flowers, decor, talks, and exhibitions.
 I went, talked to the owner, and she liked the idea.
 I made an arrangement for the display window, with material I gathered from the countryside, and it looked great.
 We started collaborating: I created installations with plants and collected elements, and even taught courses there.
-Later, when she closed her store and found this space, she asked if I’d like to share it, and I was thrilled.
+Later, when she closed her store and found the space we work in now, she asked if I’d like to share it, and I was thrilled.

 What’s your signature when designing with flowers?

 What I love is adding something unexpected, whether it's in the flowers or the non-floral materials.
 I remember in my first bridal bouquet, I found out that the bride's grandmother loved this very Andalusian flower called Celindo, so I tucked it in among the other flowers.
 I always like to include a surprise.
+When I worked more with flowers, I loved mixing something exotic with something more classic.
+But now, for me, the search for materials is the part I find most interesting and fun.
+I think that’s where I can bring something new.
+I love experimenting with different materials.

 Who or what are your main sources of inspiration?

+Like all designers, my style has evolved over time.
+Your eye gets used to certain things, and you discover people who inspire you.
+I started with that arrangement by Ariella—everything she does revolves around the material, it's not just putting flowers together.
+That really stuck with me.
 When I got back from New York, I was used to working with incredible flowers, like the dahlias from Ariella's class...
 I’ve never seen anything like them again.
 When I was practicing, I couldn’t spend that much money on flowers, so I would go to the countryside, to Málaga, and pick what I could find there.

 Are there any emerging trends or innovative techniques that you find particularly exciting?